Comment Policy: A Seminar, Not a Foodfight

-This is the place to comment on the comment policy.
+This is the place to comment on the comment policy, the email confidentiality policy, and the websufing anonymity policy.

 The smartest thing I have seen on comment policies is Teresa Nielsen Hayden http://nielsenhayden.com/makinglight/archives/006036.html.
 Here are selections (with my annotations):